 Despite all these benefits, one can’t dispute the fact that using baby swing may not be the best option if certain guidelines are not followed.

-Is Baby Swing Safe for My Newborn?
+Is a Baby Swing Safe for my Newborn?

 How Long Should a Newborn Be in a Swing?